ramnes/awesome-mongodb/README.md

 ### Development
  - [mgodatagen](https://github.com/feliixx/mgodatagen) - Random data generator
+ - [MongoDB for VS Code](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) - connect to MongoDB, navigate databases and collections, inspect your schema and use playgrounds to prototype queries and aggregations.
  - [Mongo Playground](https://mongoplayground.net) - Online query playground
  - [Mongo Seeding](https://github.com/pkosiec/mongo-seeding) - Node.js library, CLI and Docker image for populating databases using JS and JSON files
  - [Mongoeye](https://github.com/mongoeye/mongoeye) - Schema and data analyzer: explore data in your collections
  - [Variety](https://github.com/variety/variety) - Schema analyzer: see what fields are in your collection and what's their content
- - [MongoDB for VS Code](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) - VS Code Extension: connect to MongoDB, navigate databases and collections, inspect your schema and use playgrounds to prototype queries and aggregations.

 Services: